CVE INTEL

 Information Security Analyst (IC-2) at ZEE Entertainment, building security control planes across CI/CD, artifact supply chains, Kubernetes runtime, and GCP cloud governance — securing 350+ microservices so that insecure paths become operationally hard and secure delivery is the default.

-📍 Bengaluru, India 🏢 InfoSec Analyst IC-2 @ ZEE 🧩 AppSec + DevSecOps + K8s 🟢 Open to connect
+📍 Bengaluru, India 🏢 InfoSec Analyst IC-2 @ ZEE 🧩 DevSecOps · K8s · AppSec · Cloud 🟢 Open to DevSecOps opportunities

 0+